nesquikm/rethink_poc/memory-bank/progress.md

 ### Extensibility
 - ✅ Centralized model configuration for easy additions
 - ✅ Provider-agnostic model integration
+- ✅ Shared model definition system
 - ❌ Plugin system for additional features
 - ❌ User-configurable model parameters
 - ❌ Custom model groupings and comparisons

 ## Current Status

-The application is currently in a **functional state with a centralized model system, improved UI, and conversation context management** with the following characteristics:
+The application is currently in a **functional state with a shared model definition system, improved UI, and conversation context management** with the following characteristics:

 ### Development Status
 - **Frontend**: ~99% complete for MVP functionality